crispab/crisp-dna/_docs/bun-protocol.md

 Yes.
 So keep that in mind when you pass around buns.
 Check the age, all emails have dates.
 Use common sense.
 If it is an urgent bun, it is getting old and you want to send to someone else, then call instead of sending email.
 Or write "OBS" in the email subject (see [email conventions](email-conventions.html)).

-### How do we avoid buns getting dropped between chairs
+### How do we avoid buns falling through the cracks

 Be very clear in your communication.
 Short, clear phrases like: